-3.4 Glucosyl Acceptors
+3.4.
+Glucosyl Acceptors

-3.4.1 Dextran T2000
+3.4.1.
+Dextran T2000

 High molecular weight dextrans are known to stimulate synthesis of glucans by extracellular glucosyltransferases of plaque streptococci (see section 1.3.4).
-Glucosyltransferase preparations in which high molecular weight glucan synthesis is only slightly stimulated by added dextran (Newbrun & Carlsson, 1969; Fukui et al., 1974; Kuramitsu, 1975; Klein et al., 1976) are probably not completely purified.
+Glucosyltransferase preparations in which high molecular weight glucan synthesis is only slightly stimulated by added dextran (Newbrun & Carlsson, 1969; Fukui et al., 1974; Kuramitsu, 1975; Klein, 1976) are probably not completely purified.
 Preparations free of all trace acceptors should, within limits, have an absolute requirement for added dextran (or other glucosyl acceptor).
 These 'limits' are the times required for synthesis of extended glucan chains, starting with sucrose as the initial glucosyl acceptor (Germaine et al., 1974).

-The effect of T2000 Dextran (mol.wt.
-2 x 10; Pharmacia Fine Chemicals) on the activity of glucosyltransferases of S. sanguis 804 was investigated.
+The effect of T2000 Dextran (mol. wt.
+2×10^6 ; Pharmacia Fine Chemicals) on the activity of glucosyltransferases of S. sanguis 804 was investigated.
 Table 3.6 shows the effect of T2000 on different preparations of enzyme.
 Synthesis of precipitable glucan was stimulated at all degrees of purification examined.
-The most highly purified preparation studied (ammonium sulphate precipitated enzyme) was not stimulated any more than crude preparations (culture supernatant).
-This suggests that the ammonium sulphate preparations still contain many glucosyl acceptors, which may have remained bound to enzyme molecules during precipitation by ammonium sulphate.